opsgility/copilot/govcopilot/2_Write_Document_Word.md

 2. Select **Keep it** to add this section to your report.

-3. Highlight the cost-benefit list that was generated.
+3. Highlight the cost-benefit section that was generated.

 4. Select the on-canvas **Copilot** icon to the left of the text.